Bone Tumors and Soft Tissue Tumors

 The most common symptom of bone tumors is pain.

-• The pain can happen at night or when your child is resting.
+- The pain can happen at night or when resting.

 Bone tumors may also cause:

 The most common symptom of soft tissue tumors is a lump or mass.
-These tumors may or may not cause any pain.
+They are less likely than bone tumors to cause much pain.

-Cancer in a muscle often causes a lump that grows quickly.
+Cancer in a muscle often causes a lump.
+It may grow slowly or quickly.

 Other symptoms may depend on where the tumor is.
 For example: